Click for homepage

 UP-2101

-UP-2101 was an electronic transfer device, or key filler, for the distribution of cryptographic Transmission Encryption Keys (TEK), developed in 1992 by Philips Crypto BV (Usfa) in Eindhoven (Netherlands), as the successor to the UP-2001, which in turn was an alternative to the always in short-supply American KYK-13.
-Despite its potential, only a limited quantity was manufactured.
+UP-2101 is an electronic transfer device, also known as a key fill device, for the distribution of Transmission Encryption Keys (TEK), developed in 1992 by Philips Crypto BV (Usfa) in Eindhoven (Netherlands), as the successor to the nearly identical UP-2001.
+Both devices were developed as an alternative to the highly popular American KYK-13, which was in short supply at the time.

 Key-fill device